schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-nodejs/index.md

 In the `auth` object, `user` will be your email address of sendinblue account and `pass` will be your SMTP KEY.

-In the `mailObj`, `from` will be your email address of sendinblue account, `receipents` is an array of email addresses, `subject` is subject of email and `message` is plain text message.
+In the `mailObj`, `from` will be your email address of sendinblue account, `recipients` is an array of email addresses, `subject` is subject of email and `message` is plain text message.

 Open the terminal and run the file.